Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future

 \subsubsection{2.5D Input}

-2.5D is the middle-ground between the 2D and 3D inputs, where it utilizes the 3D context and information, while it restrains the segmentation to a single slice in a single forward pass.
-The input is a slice, in the middle of its neighboring slices, creating an odd number of slices $2(k-1)$ inserted into the CNN model.
-By essence, the CNN is built to receive inputs of 2D nature, with multiple channels, however, the key difference lies in its output, where the segmentation mask is generated for the center slice only, and the neighboring slices serve only as context and 3D spatial information providers for the model.
-The idea in itself is not new, it is clearly stated in \cite{Roth2014new}, but many works opt for this method as it harnesses the benefits of both inputs' dimensions and disposes their disadvantages \cite{Han2017,Li2018,Chlebus2018, Vorontsov2018,Wang2019pairwise,Zheng2019,He2020}, and others.\\
+2.5D is the middle ground between the 2D and 3D inputs, where it utilizes the 3D context and information while restraining the segmentation to a single slice in a single forward pass.
+The input is a slice in the middle of its neighboring slices, creating an odd number of slices $2(k-1)$ inserted into the CNN model.
+In essence, the CNN is built to receive inputs of 2D nature with multiple channels; however, the key difference lies in its output, where the segmentation mask is generated for the center slice only, and the neighboring slices serve only as context and 3D spatial information providers for the model.
+The idea in itself is not new, it is clearly stated in \cite{Roth2014new}, but many works opt for this method as it harnesses the benefits of both inputs' dimensions and disposes of their disadvantages \cite{Han2017,Li2018,Chlebus2018, Vorontsov2018,Wang2019pairwise,Zheng2019,He2020}, and others. \\